marmelab/react-admin/docs/Admin.md

 Refer to each component documentation to understand the props it accepts.

 Finally, you can also pass a custom component as the `layout` prop.
 It must contain a `{children}` placeholder, where react-admin will render the content.
-Use the [default `<Layout>`](https://github.com/marmelab/react-admin/blob/master/packages/ra-ui-materialui/src/layout/Layout.tsx) as a starting point, and check [the Theming documentation](./Theming.md#using-a-custom-layout) for examples.
+Use the [default `<Layout>`](https://github.com/marmelab/react-admin/blob/master/packages/ra-ui-materialui/src/layout/Layout.tsx) as a starting point, and check [the custom layout documentation](./Layout.md#writing-a-layout-from-scratch) for examples.

 ## `loginPage`